 Libvips

-Libvips is generally available in most OS package repositories, but instructions on how to install it will be made available starting with the first beta release of 4.3 coming in summer of 2024.
-Installing libvips from most package repositories will also usually install ImageMagick as a fallback processor for formats that may not be supported by libvips, but those formats are not generally used in Mastodon.
+Libvips is generally available in most OS package repositories, but instructions on how to install it will be made available starting with the release of 4.3.
+Installing vips-tools on Debian or Ubuntu package respositories will also usually install ImageMagick as a fallback processor for formats that may not be supported by libvips, but those formats are not generally used in Mastodon.
 It is likely that compiling libvips from source will be the preferrable installation method.

 FFmpeg Versions